NEXT STEPS //

 We all need a new beginning.

 Baptism is for anyone who has placed their faith and trust in Jesus as their Lord and Savior.
-We practice baptism like the early church by immersing fully in water—something that’s symbolic of Jesus’ death and resurrection.
 Baptism is a celebration of the grace of God that makes broken lives new.

 New to Faith?